discretize/discretize-guides/fractals/shattered-observatory/index.md

 </GridItem>
 <GridItem sm="9">
 ### Tactic
 The key to the fight is fast crowd control, as breaking Skorvald's Defiance bar prevents most of the mechanics.
 Immediately break it at the start and bring him down to 66% health.
+Please note, that you cannot _precast_ CC here.
+Your CC affects Skorvald, as soon as his HP bar appears in the top right corner.

 At 66% and 33%, Skorvald becomes immune to damage and the party has to kill four _Elite Flux Anomalies_ to proceed.
 They spawn on the islands in the Southwest, Southeast, Northeast and Northwest and have to be killed subsequently in that order - the party can use air turbulences to travel between the islands.
 The Anomalies dont have much health (170.244 HP) but knock players back with shockwaves.
 Pay attention to the animations and position yourself between Anomaly and wall.